JKLFA/django-facebook/README.md

 Don't forget to include the default backend if you want to use standard logins for users as well:
     'django.contrib.auth.backends.ModelBackend'

+If you would like to redirect the user to a welcome page or similar on the first time they log in, use the ``FACEBOOK_FIRST_LOGIN_REDIRECT`` setting:
+    FACEBOOK_FIRST_LOGIN_REDIRECT = None  # Ex: '/welcome'

 Decorators: